 The designated member of staff for equality is Amy Richardson.
 She will:

 - Support the headteacher in promoting knowledge and understanding of the equality objectives amongst staff and pupils

 - Meet with the equality link governor every 4 months to raise and discuss any issues

-- Support the headteacher in identifying any staff training needs, and deliver training as necessary
+- Support the executive headteacher in identifying any staff training needs, and deliver training as necessary